-In Georgia, a foreign corporation (also known as an out-of-state corporation) is a corporation that was initially formed in another state.
-In order to expand your business into Georgia, you must first register your corporation with the Georgia Secretary of State.
+In Georgia, a foreign corporation (also known as an out-of-state corporation) is a corporation that conducts business in Georgia but was initially formed in another state.
+To expand your business into Georgia, you must file an Application for Certificate of Authority for Foreign Profit or Nonprofit Corporation with the Secretary of State.

 Our Out-of-State Corporation Registration Package includes Georgia registered agent service, official business documents, and same-day filing.